blakeberg/parking-dapp/README.md

 - `solc --userdoc /home/geth/contracts/ParkingPlaces.sol > pp-userdoc.json`
 - `solc --devdoc /home/geth/contracts/ParkingPlaces.sol > pp-devdoc.json`

-### Web3 deploy
-The paths depending on docker container containing the files too. *(link below)*

-1. connect to JavaScript console of running Ethereum client: `geth attach`
-2. create contract account from javascript `loadScript('/home/geth/contracts/ParkingPlaces.js');`
-3. you have to unlook your account with your passphrase
-4. you will get a transaction with the contract creation *(this take a while)*
-5. if transaction is mined you get the contract address

 ### ABI
 Abstract binary interface `solc --abi /home/geth/contracts/ParkingPlaces.sol > pp-userdoc.json` (single line)